pingu0b/PopNLock/README.md

 # Zing
-A simple offline python music player that downloads the song locally using the url of the song on YouTube and creates playlists in MySQL .
+A simple and extremely lightweight offline python music player that downloads the song locally using the url of the song on YouTube and creates playlists in MySQL .

 Requirements:
   * MySQL